Why Hive

 Market dataPrices, market caps, volume, historical OHLC, trending

-DeFi analyticsTVL, yields, fees, protocol metrics across 200+ chains
+DeFi analyticsTVL, yields, fees, protocol metrics, stablecoins, and chain breakdowns

 Security & riskToken security, honeypot detection, owner-privilege risk, rug-pull scans

-On-chain / DEX60+ chains, pool and pair data, trade flow
+On-chain / DEXSupported DEX networks, pool and pair data, trade flow

-Wallet & portfolioBalances, transactions, PnL, NFT holdings across 100+ chains
+Wallet & portfolioBalances, transactions, PnL, NFT holdings across EVM and Solana

 Solana depthNative RPC, Digital Asset Standard, compressed NFTs, priority fees